 - ProCards can be used for food and program supplies - Takeout, delivery, and supermarket purchases are all permissible.

 - ProCards can't be used for sit-down meals.
-For sit-down meals you must request a cash advance. (see below)
+For sit-down meals you may request a cash advance (see below) or use a Dartmouth Corporate Card.

 - ProCards can be used for most off-campus activity venues/events that take credit cards (bowling, mini golf).
 If the venue doesn't accept ProCards (Collis, sit-down meals), a cash advance should be requested.

-- ProCards can't be used for purchasing gifts (gifts, flowers, cards, etc.).
+- ProCards can be used for purchasing gifts or gift cards with the exception of weddings, births, and birthdays.
 These must be purchased with personal money only.

 Guidelines for Procard Use